Corporate plan

 Introduction

-During the challenges of the recent years, we have seen how people from across the county have stepped up to help those in need and look out for their family, friends, and neighbours as well as helping refugees and asylum seekers temporarily settle in the county.
-The public sector and community services have worked more closely together than ever before to find ways to continue supporting those that rely on them, thinking innovatively through the challenges.
+During the challenges of the recent years, we have seen how people from across the county have stepped up to help those in need and look out for their family, friends, and neighbours as well as help refugees temporarily settle in the county.
+The public sector and community services continue to work together to find ways to support those that rely on them, thinking innovatively through the challenges.
 Some of these new ways of doing things have worked well and have demonstrated how we can make improvements to the way we deliver our services.
-Our staff are our greatest asset, and it is important that we acknowledge and thank them for their ongoing hard work, dedication, and resilience.

-The next few years will continue be a challenging time for Buckinghamshire, but there are also exciting and unique opportunities available to us to improve the services we provide and accelerate the county’s success and prosperity in the future, such as devolution from central government.
-We must continue to attract investment into the county and seek to maintain valued universal services that make a big difference to quality of life for our residents.
-By seizing opportunities available to us now and working on our ongoing commitments, such as our objective to achieve net carbon zero for Buckinghamshire by 2050, we can avoid over burdening future generations that make Buckinghamshire their home and ensuring that current residents benefit from positive changes in the years to come.
+By seizing opportunities available to us now and working on our ongoing commitments, such as our objective to achieve net carbon zero for Buckinghamshire by 2050, we can avoid over burdening future generations and ensure that current residents benefit from positive changes in the years to come.

 Martin Tett, Leader